 Dwelling Units in certain low-rise multifamily buildings are also eligible to earn the ENERGY STAR through this program if permitted prior to July 1, 2021.
-See Footnote 4 for details.4
+See Footnote 4 for details.
+4

 For information about other ENERGY STAR residential new construction programs, visit www.energystar.gov/newhomesrequirements.

-Note that compliance with these requirements is not intended to imply compliance with all local code requirements. to the home to be built.
-56
+Note that compliance with these requirements is not intended to imply compliance with all local code requirements.
+5